efcs/elib/README.md

 build on Windows (See Library Summary for specifics), the build system has no support for MSVC.
 With enough trouble it should build in Cygwin and MinGW.

+## Compiler Support.
+Elib supports GCC 4.8 and 4.9.
+It also supports LLVM/Clang 3.4 and libc++.

 ## Library Summary

 ### Core Library